PepeOnGithub/Pepes-Discord-Bot-Template/Readme.md

 # Bot Template
+ - This is a bot template for beginners to help them in the start.
  - If you are using the template make sure to credit me.
 # What it adds?
  - It adds a simple slash command and a normal command.